 You can consume mushrooms in almost any form, but one of the most popular options is mushroom coffee.
 This is an alternative to traditional coffee that’s usually (but not always) made with 50% traditional coffee beans and 50% dried mushrooms.
-Devotees claim the mixture provides sustainable, non-jumpy energy—but is it actually healthy?
-To find out, we brewed up a bunch ourselves, from brands including Four Sigmatic, Ryze, Sun Alchemy, Rasa, and La Republica.
+Devotees claim the mixture provides sustainable, non-jumpy energy—but is mushroom coffee actually healthy?
+What does mushroom coffee taste like?
+Is it acidic?
+And which kind of mushroom coffee is the best?
+To find out, we brewed up a bunch ourselves, from mushroom coffee brands including Four Sigmatic, Ryze, Sun Alchemy, Rasa, and La Republica.
 We also talked with dietitians and had them review our findings to make sure they’re legit.
 Here’s what you need to know about mushroom coffee.

 Four Sigmatic Mushroom Coffee: Instant Coffee with Lion’s Mane